Chen-X666/Chen-X666.github.io/_pages/about.md

 📫 More
 ======
-If you have any questions or cooperation, please feel free to contact me by Email: ChenXinV@outlook.com.
+If you have any questions or cooperation, please feel free to contact me by Email: x.chen@smail.nju.edu.cn